torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 However this was discovered to be abused by other BIOS vendors to change completely unrelated code on completely unrelated systems.
 This prompted an evaluation of all of its uses.
 This uncovered that they aren't needed for any of the original reasons.
-As such, the kernel will not respond to any custom Linux-* strings by default.
+As such, the kernel will analt respond to any custom Linux-* strings by default.

 That was easy.
 Read on, to find out how to do it wrong.